The ITensor Software Library for Tensor Network Calculations: Introduction

 \section{Introduction}

 Tensor networks are a technique for working with tensors which have many indices \cite{Orus:2014a,Cichocki:2016,Schollwoeck:2011,Ostlund:1995,Hackbusch:2009,Oseledets:2011}.
-The cost of naively storing and computing with a tensor having $N$ indices (an order-$N$ tensor) scales exponentially with $N$.
-A tensor network is a representation of a large, high-order tensor as the contracted product of many low-order tensors.
-When all of the tensors in the network are low-order, a tensor network can make it efficient to perform operations such as summing two high-order tensors or computing their inner product.
-These operations remain efficient whether the high-order tensor represented by the network has hundreds, thousands, or even an infinite number of indices.
+The naive memory and computing costs of working with a tensor having $N$ indices (an order-$N$ tensor) scales exponentially with $N$.
+A \emph{tensor network} is a representation of a large, high-order tensor as the contracted product of many low-order tensors.
+When all of the tensors in the network are low-order, a tensor network can make it efficient to perform important operations such as summing two high-order tensors or computing their inner product.
+These operations can remain efficient whether the high-order tensor represented implicitly by the network has hundreds, thousands, or even an infinite number of indices.

 Describing tensor networks can be difficult when using traditional notation: one must come up with distinct names for indices and it can be hard to see the connectivity pattern of the network.
 An elegant alternative is tensor diagram notation \cite{Penrose}.
 In diagram notation, tensors are shapes and indices are depicted as lines emanating from them.
 Connecting two index lines means they are contracted or summed over.
 For example, the following diagram is equivalent to the traditional expression below it: